-This Commons Library research briefing answers FAQs about academies and free schools in England.
-Topics covered include: academy conversion; school places; SEN provision; academy land disposal and sale; and funding and accountability.Jump to full report >>
+This briefing paper answers FAQs about academies and free schools in England.
+Topics covered include: academy conversion; school places; special educational needs provision; academy land disposal and sale; funding; and accountability.Jump to full report >>

 Where an academy converts from maintained school status, transferring staff are protected by TUPE (Transfer of Undertakings and Protection of Employment) arrangements.

 When hiring new staff, or in the case of entirely new academies and free schools, academy trusts can determine their own pay, terms and conditions for staff, providing they comply with employment law and any relevant terms in their funding agreements.

 The arguments for and against academies, and information on the Government’s wider schools’ policies are covered in a separate historical Library briefing paper:

 There are a relatively small number of free schools with pupils in the final year of primary (Key Stage 2) or compulsory education (Key Stage 4).
 As such, some caution is still needed when comparing their performance to other school groups.

 Of free schools that have been inspected by Ofsted as at 31 March 2019: